 You can use it to edit and enhance videos on the go with effects, filters, text, stickers, and even some slightly more advanced options.
 Things like adjusting the speed, adding transitions, and more.

-As you probably already noticed, most of our picks are rather simplistic.
+Maybe “almost free” is better, unless you don’t expect too much from your video.
+Yes, you probably already noticed, most of our picks are rather simplistic.
 And while they do get the job done, it’s no secret that they don’t offer the flexibility of a full-fledged editor.

 Even the editors that are mostly targeted towards beginners have so much more to offer.
 But does that mean that you absolutely need them?
 Well, yes, and no – depending on what you’re after.

 More advanced software do tend to offer more stuff.
 That’s for sure.
 But do you really need them?
 If not, you’re only making things harder for yourself.
-After all, more features means that you’ll be spending more time (And possibly money as well) just to find the one thing that you need at specific moments.
+After all, more features means that you’ll be spending more time (and possibly money as well) just to find the one thing that you need at specific moments.

 The only way to truly find out what’s best for you is to take the time and think about what you want to accomplish.
 After that, feel free to try out and experiment with different options by yourself.
 Only then you’ll be able to decide if you need more advanced video enhancement software or not.